MeshTailor: Cutting Seams via Generative Mesh Traversal: Method Details

 \subsubsection{Neighbor-Constrained Decoding at Inference}

 During inference, we restrict the pointer choices using a dynamic candidate mask to enforce edge-aligned traversal and prevent degenerate jumps.
-We perform autoregressive sampling with temperature $\tau=0.1$.
+We perform autoregressive sampling with temperature $0.1$, fixed across all experiments.
 We precompute a 1-ring neighbor table for each vertex and apply the following rules based on the last predicted token $\tau_t$:

 \begin{itemize} \item If $\tau_t=\texttt{[EOC]}$, we start a new chain and only allow valid vertices as the next token. \item If $\tau_t$ is a vertex, we only allow its 1-ring neighbors as candidates and additionally allow \texttt{[EOC]} and \texttt{[EOS]}.
 To avoid immediate backtracking, we remove the previous vertex from the neighbor set when applicable. \item If $\tau_t=\texttt{[EOS]}$, generation terminates. \end{itemize}